rickyelqasem/MZF2WAVGUI/README.md

             Would be watching the demo video > https://youtu.be/iwD3-5ENyE8

-            If you are planning to use an ArduiTape device use the -c and -b option
+            If you are planning to use an MZuiTape device use the -c and -b option

             v1.5 now has batch conversion mode to convert multiple files in one job.
 I've attached a video showing how it works.

+            If you would like to purchase a MZuiTape device contact me on info@youmakerobots.com

 Any issues let me know.